adammcdonagh/open-task-framework/README.md

 Overriding global variable (DD: 05) with environment variable (01)
 ```

+Nested variables can also be overridden using dot notation e.g. `export SOME_VARIABLE.NESTED_VARIABLE=new_value`.
+Bear in mind, this is case sensitive.

 To override task specific values, you can use the following format in the environment variable name:
 `OTF_OVERRIDE_<TASK_TYPE>_<ATTRIBUTE>_<ATTRIBUTE>_<ATTRIBUTE>`